Km-Warda/IaC-using-Terraform-on-the-Oracle-Cloud-Interface-OCI-/README.md

 ```
 # Services
 ## VCN
-I used the official OCI module for the VCN, in the `VCN/vcn.tf` , which sets & creates:
+The official OCI module for the VCN was used, which sets & creates:
 - VCN
 - Internet Gateway
 - VCN CIDR Blocks